leancodepl/corelibrary/docs/guides/02_clients_updates_checks.md

 ```

 ## Version support
-After configuation above. `VersionSupport` query is created and available at `/cqrs/query/LeanCode.ForceUpdate.Contracts.VersionSupport`.
-This endpoint should be used by default:
+After configuation above. `VersionSupport` query is created and available at `/cqrs/query/LeanCode.ClientsUpdates.Contracts.VersionSupport`.
+This endpoint should be used by default by clients:
 ```csharp
 public class VersionSupport : IQuery<VersionSupportDTO?>
 {